zhengying-liu/autodl-contrib/README.md

 3. The script will create a YAML file `dataset_info.yaml` in the dataset directory.
 You can read this file and check if all inferred informations on the dataset are correct as expected;

-4. If some info aren't correct, make sure there is no bug in your dataset directory.
+4. If some info isn't correct, make sure there is no bug in your dataset directory.
 In some rare cases, you are allowed to modify the file `dataset_info.yaml` manually.

 ## Contact us
 Please contact us via email:
 Zhengying Liu   <zhengying.liu@inria.fr>
 Isabelle Guyon  <guyon@chalearn.org>